 Here on Tunefox you’ll find 3 versions of John Henry for banjo.
 The Scruggs style tablature will teach you how to play slides, hammer-ons and pull-offs.
-In the melodic arrangement of John Henry, you’ll learn some fancy up-the-neck melodic work.
-The third variation of this song is a forward roll based-backup arrangement.
+Bluesy arrangement of John Henry and the third variation of this song is a forward roll based-backup arrangement.

 Each Tunefox arrangement teaches you how to create your own solos by using a feature called the Lick Switcher.
 The Lick Switcher features different style licks such as Scruggs, Melodic, or Bluesy and you can swap out measures in John Henry to learn about improvisation and creating arrangements.
 To use the Lick Switcher, click on the text "Original Measure" above certain measures in the song.
 Then select the lick you'd like to insert into the song.
 You can also click on "Shuffle Licks" at the bottom of the page to see a fully new version of the tablature.